peschinskiy/peschinskiy.github.io/_posts/2025-09-28-using-maps-in-ai-assistants.md

 Seems like, besides having access to the huge Google Maps Places database, Gemini is explicitly told by developers to use Google Search initially and then use Maps for retrieving specific details like locations, reviews, opening hours, etc.

-Google's ecosystem includes, besides Maps, services like Hotel, Documents, Calendar and many more, which is also integrated in Gemini.
+Google's ecosystem includes, besides Maps, services like Hotels, Documents, Calendar and many more, which is also integrated in Gemini.
 This makes Google's AI assistant a comprehensive tool for multimodal, complex and context-aware tasks.

 {% include image-carousel.html id="gemini-carousel" img1="/assets/images/posts/2025-09-28-maps-ai/gemini_search.jpg" alt1="Gemini Maps Search Interface" img2="/assets/images/posts/2025-09-28-maps-ai/gemini_routes.jpg" alt2="Gemini Maps Routing Feature" img3="/assets/images/posts/2025-09-28-maps-ai/gemini_reason.jpg" alt3="Gemini Spatial Reasoning" %}